Reasoning from hypotheses in *-continuous action lattices: Preliminaries

 \begin{definition} Let $S$ be a set of sequents (possibly an infinite one) and let $\Pi \yields C$ be a sequent.
-The sequent $\Pi \yields C$ is \emph{semantically entailed} by $S$ on the class of all $*$-continuous action lattices if for any model $\Mf$, in which all sequents from $S$ are true, $\Mf \vDash \Pi \yields C$.
-Semantic entailment by an empty set $S$ is called \emph{general validity.} \end{definition}
+The sequent $\Pi \yields C$ is \emph{semantically entailed} by $S$ on the class of all $*$-con\-ti\-nu\-ous action lattices if for any model $\Mf$ in which all sequents from $S$ are true, so is $\Pi \yields C$.
+Semantic entailment by $\varnothing$ is called \emph{general validity.} \end{definition}

 The following strong soundness-and-completeness theorem holds.
 (The proof is the same as given by Palka~\cite{Palka2007} for the weak version of completeness.)

 \begin{theo} A sequent $\Pi \yields C$ is derivable in $\IAL$ from a set of sequents $S$ if and only if $\Pi \yields C$ is semantically entailed by $S$ on the class of all $*$-con\-ti\-nuous action lattices. \end{theo}